Healthy Living: Why Sleep Matters And 5 Ways Steam May Help

 Better circulation can help you feel more calm by promoting better regulation of your heart rate.
 Increased vasodilation (blood flow) helps open up arteries and veins, increasing the supply of oxygen, neurohormones, and other nutrients to the brain.
 This helps you achieve a deeper sleep, which is crucial for overall health.

 According to experts, the blood flow out of the heart “increases by two or more times after a 10-to-15-minute steam room exposure.”
-This has a lasting effect on circulation that will help you get the deep sleep your body and brain needs.
-Better blood flow also helps decrease inflammation, which contributes to pain relief and overall health.
+This may have a lasting effect on circulation that could help you get the deep sleep your body and brain needs.

 Which brings us to…

-Research has shown that systemic thermal therapy can decrease inflammation and reduce chronic pain.
+Research has shown that systemic thermal therapy has been shown in some people to decrease inflammatory responce mechanisms and reduce the feeling of pain.
 This makes sense if you’ve ever put a heat pack on sore muscles.

-Some fitness experts swear by the steam room’s ability to relieve pain and stiffness after workouts.
-Athletes are increasingly choosing steam therapy as a regular part of their post-workout regimen due to steam’s ability to help facilitate healing of damaged tissue after intense exercise.
-Heat therapy has shown the ability to protect against oxidative stress in muscular tissue.
-Even arthritis sufferers claim to have obtained relief after sessions in a steam room.
+Some fitness experts swear by the steam room’s ability to potentially relieve discomfort and stiffness after workouts.
+Athletes are increasingly choosing steam therapy as a regular part of their post-workout regimen due to steam’s possible ability to help damaged tissue after intense exercise.
+Heat therapy has shown the possible ability to protect against oxidative stress in muscular tissue.

 All in all, spending time in a steam room just feels damn good.
 It revives you even as it contributes to your overall physical and psychological wellness in more complex ways.
 The healthier your overall wellness profile, the better you’ll sleep.